Woodgate, Leicester: History

 The name dates from the medieval period.
 It likely comes from the history of using this road to bring timber into the town from the nearby woodlands.
+It was the road to the various 'Frith' placenames on the west side of Leicester, which were parks within Leicester Forest where the medieval townspeople had rights to gather firewood.

-The majority of the housing dates from the beginning of the 20th century, and like Newfoundpool was developed mainly by local builder Orson Wright.
+The majority of the housing in Woodgate dates from the late 19th century, and like Newfoundpool was developed mainly by local builder Orson Wright.
 Before that time the area north of Woodgate, known as St Leonard's, was the principal residential area, and had been so for many centuries.
-Woodgate was a Housing Action Area in the late 1980s, when many properties were refurbished by Leicester City Council, and it forms part of the current regeneration plans for the city.
+Woodgate was a Housing Action Area in the late 1980s, when many properties were refurbished by Leicester City Council.
+It forms part of the current regeneration plans for the city, which has included roadworks and tree planting along Woodgate, and a mural on the wall of the old Premier Screw site.

+There have been many changes to Woodgate over the years.
 In the past Woodgate had a significant number of active factories, including hosiery, dyeworks, an iron foundry, light engineering and biscuit manufacture.
-The area has suffered from industrial decline with the closure of The Premier Screw and Repetition factory with over 100 redundancies.
-The site has often been vandalised.
-The former pubs, "The Friar Tuck" and "The Old Robin Hood" have long been derelict and been the scenes of crime including a murder.
+The area has suffered from industrial decline, most recently with the closure of The Premier Screw and Repetition factory with over 100 redundancies.
+This site was pulled down and is now used for secondhand car sales.
+The land between Repton Street and the river Soar has been cleared with plans to build housing, if the area is secured from flooding.
+The former pubs, "The Friar Tuck" and "The Old Robin Hood" became derelict - the Friar Tuck became a supermarket and the Old Robin Hood is now a shisha cafe.
+On Frog Island, the Foresters Arms became a thriving music venue closely associated with Stayfree Music rehearsal rooms and studio, over the road.
 The former Nabisco factory site, home to a few small businesses and local Labour party offices was demolished in April 2008.
-This is the site of a new Aldi supermarket opened in November 2008.
+This is the site of a new Aldi supermarket, opened in November 2008.
 Other local businesses lie down Storey Street.
-The gothic Victorian St Leonard's Parish Church was demolished in the early 1990s and was replaced with a Kwikfit service station.
+The gothic Victorian St Leonard's Parish Church was demolished in 1983 and was replaced with a Kwikfit service station.
 St Leonard's Vicarage went at much the same time and was replaced by a car showroom.

-Woodgate itself remains a busy local shopping street with a bank, butcher, florist, hairdressers, optician, accountant, bakery (amongst others), Indian and Portuguese restaurants, a Chinese takeaway and traditional fish and chip shop.
-Woodgate has a primary school based on Balfour Street, and is also served by another on Slater Street.
+Woodgate itself remains a busy local shopping street with a florist, hairdressers and barbers, physiotherapist, accountant, bakery, newsagents, DIY shop, Indian restaurant and other takeaways.
+It has a well-used and active community centre.
+There is a primary school based on Balfour Street, and another on Slater Street.